-For the first year, students are placed into one of four Inns (sections) and every student in the Inn follows the same schedule, with the exception of a Spring statutory elective.
+For the first year, students are placed into one of five Inns (sections) and every student in the Inn follows the same schedule, with the exception of a Spring statutory elective.
 Students with special circumstances (e.g. child care or commute distance) are permitted to petition the Office of Student Services for placement into a specific section during the summer before the 1L year.
 Students can design their own schedules during their second and third years.

 Yes, the College offers seventeen Study Abroad programs.
 See the Study Abroad page for a list of programs and other information.